realChrisDeBon/P2PNet/README.md

 <p align="center">
     <img src="https://github.com/realChrisDeBon/P2PNet/assets/97779307/36f3441a-2905-476e-ac6a-c5fa8a9112b0" width="175" height="175" alt="p2pnet logo">
 </p>
 P2PNet is meant to facilitate true serverless peer to peer networking.
-This is an early-stage project.
 Initial peer discovery is initiated at the local area network level by the PeerNetwork.
-The PeerNetwork will be able to use a range of interoperable WAN discovery mechanisms to expand and grow the network, such as bootstrapping and TURN.
+The PeerNetwork will be able to use a range of interoperable WAN and LAN discovery mechanisms to expand and grow the network.
 Implementing the P2PNet library, you will be able to integrate your own verification steps and protocols to validate discovered peer members before establishing an enhanced connection that will facilitate the exchange of data and information.

 ![Static Badge](https://img.shields.io/badge/LAN_discovery-working-darkgreen)

-**Note:** If you are on a LAN with two machines and they both startup on the same broadcast port within a minute of eachother, there can be hangups that lead to hindered discovery.

 ![Static Badge](https://img.shields.io/badge/peer_communication-mostly_working-darkgreen)

-**Note:** Generally, with enough time, LAN peers will establish reliable communication and ping each other.
-There are some instances such as the scenario above where there's a rare exception.

 ![Static Badge](https://img.shields.io/badge/data_transmission-mostly_working-darkgreen)